marlomgirardi/.config/README.md

 1. Login into App Store app.

 ## Structure

-This is the strucuture used for this project.
+This is the structure used for this project.

 ```
 .config/